BelaPlatform/bela_newBlog/docs/_posts/2020-07-31-paper-sensors-with-bela-using-embelashed.markdown

 - [Paper sensor hardware and tutorials](http://embelashed.org/paper/paper-index.html#) - Downloadable templates that can be printed and cut out to make sensors with tutorials to guide you step-by-step.
 Plus a Paper Capelet and Pocket Connector system to simplify connecting your paper sensors to a Bela Mini.
 - [Pure Data abstractions](http://embelashed.org/code/abstractions-index.html) - to simplify some of the messy part of the Pd language and make some common functions wrapped up and ready to go.
 - [Pure Data examples](http://embelashed.org/code/examples-index.html) - a collection of working Pd examples showing how to use the abstractions and also just to give a starting point so you aren't stuck staring at a blank patcher window.

-{% include single-image.html fileName="becky-stewart/pressure.gif" caption="Documentation showing how a pressure sensor could be used." %}

 Both the abstractions and examples work with any Bela board and analog or digital sensor.
 You don't have to use the paper sensors or the Paper Capelet.
 Equally, you can use the paper sensors and Pocket Connectors with other boards like Arduinos, they aren't Bela-specific.